thiag0bezerra/thiag0bezerra.github.io/.vscode/copilot/instructions/_main.instructions.md

 Stack
 - Next.js 15 (App Router), React 19, TypeScript 5, Tailwind 4 + Shadcn
 - Node.js 20+
-- Use a tool #context7 para consultar a documentação dos pacotes
+- Use the #context7 tool to consult package documentation
-- Use a tool #shadcn para requisitar, consultar, configurar e personalizar componentes da UI.
+- Use the #shadcn tool to request, consult, configure, and customize UI components.
-- Use a tool #todos para gerenciar tarefas e lembretes.
+- Use the #todos tool to manage tasks and reminders.
-- Use a tool #think para raciocinar sobre problemas complexos e gerar soluções.
+- Use the #think tool to reason about complex problems and generate solutions.
-- Os arquivos .mdx usam o Github Flavored Markdown (GFM).
+- The .mdx files use GitHub Flavored Markdown (GFM).

 Principles
-- Production quality: simples > complexo, explícito > implícito.
+- Production quality: simple > complex, explicit > implicit.
-- Tipos explícitos (nunca fazer referência a `any`); funções pequenas e determinísticas.
+- Explicit types (never reference `any`); small and deterministic functions.
-- Fail fast: validação cedo, mensagens claras.
+- Fail fast: early validation, clear messages.
-- Comentários apenas quando lógica não é óbvia.
-- UI consistente e acessível.
-Use auto layout e espaçamento consistente.
-Prefira uma abordagem responsiva e mobile-first.
-- Prefira páginas page.tsx enxutas e objetivas: busque reutilizar componentes de src/components/**/*.tsx à implementar manualmente todos os elementos na página.
+- Comments only when logic is not obvious.
+- Consistent and accessible UI.
+Use auto layout and consistent spacing.
+Prefer a responsive and mobile-first approach.
+- Prefer lean and objective page.tsx pages: seek to reuse components from src/components/**/*.tsx rather than manually implementing all elements on the page.

+- For "brand icons" (e.g., GitHub, LinkedIn), instead of using lucide-react, use those provided by simple-icons.